 The sandy beach at Par is less than a mile away and Tywardreath village has a good range of small village shops and the welcoming village pub has open fires and good Cornish ales.

 A warm and cosy cottage with easy access to a range of visitor attractions.

 All ground floor.
 One double bedroom (zip/link - can be twin on request) with en-suite walk-in shower with seat and room for assistance, basin and WC.
 Open plan living area with kitchen area, dining area and sitting area with sofa bed.

 Fowey 3.3 miles; St Austell 6.3 miles.

-The pretty and historic Cornish village of Tywardreath lies in the heart of Daphne du Maurier country.
-Tywardreath, which means ‘The House on the Strand’, featured in du Maurier’s book of the same name.
-Tywardreath church is said to have the best peal of bells in the area, and the village has a lively community centered around the excellent pubs and range of shops.
-Also there are several safe, sandy beaches close to the village and a variety of watersports and leisure activities available.
-Par, a small china clay port with sandy beach is a twenty minute walk from the village, and is home to a main line railway station, and the attractive waterside village of Fowey is just three miles away, from where there are some dramatic cliff walks to Gribbin Head, passing through much of du Maurier’s familiar landscape.
-There are many family attractions in the area including Mevagissey and Charlestown harbours, the Eden Project and the Lost Gardens of Heligan.
+The pretty, historic Cornish village of Tywardreath, meaning ‘The House on the Strand’, lies in the heart of Daphne du Maurier country and features in her book of the same name.
+St Andrew’s, the village church, is said to have the best peal of bells in the area, while the village has a lively community, centred round its excellent pubs and range of shops.
+There are several safe, sandy beaches close to the village, with a variety of watersports and leisure activities available.
+Par, a small, china clay port with a dog friendly sandy beach is a fifteen minute walk from the village or 5 minutes in the car, home to a main line railway station.
+Polkerris Beach, a 30 minute walk or a 5 minute drive away, has a beachside restaurant, pub and watersports centre.
+The attractive waterside village of Fowey is just three miles away, from where there are some dramatic cliff walks to Gribbin Head, passing through much of du Maurier’s familiar landscape.
+There are many family attractions in the area, including Mevagissey and Charlestown harbours, the Eden Project and the Lost Gardens of Heligan.
 Tywardreath is a village that will appeal to families and those keen to explore the rich heritage and gorgeous coastline of South Cornwall.